pnnl/ExaGO/docs/web/scopflow.md

 -\delta{x}& \le x_i - x_0 \le \delta{x}~~i \in \{1,N_s\}&
 \end{aligned}
  ```
 where $N_s$ is the number of scenarios.
+Each scenario is an optimal power flow formulation.
+See [OPFLOW](opflow.md).
 The last equation is the coupling between the 2nd stage scenarios and the first-stage that enforces a limit on the deviation on second stage decision variable $x_i$ from its corresponding base case decision variable $x_0$.

 ### Usage
 The SCOPFLOW code is executed via